ORNL-TechInt/ORNL-TechInt-Page/README.md

 ORNL-TechInt-Page
 =================

-Public-facing page describing the Technology Integration Group, NCCS, ORNL
+This project is for building a public-facing page describing the Technology Integration Group, NCCS, ORNL.